God’s Plan and The Three Rebellions

 Idolatry → worship of other gods.

-God raised up a Priesthood to teach true worship (Exodus 28; Leviticus).
+God raised up a Priesthood in Israel to teach true worship of the LORD (Exodus 28; Leviticus).

-But their Idolatry would send them into a spiral Immorality.
+But their Idolatry would send them into a spiral of failure and Immorality.
+(Jeremiah 23:11)

 Injustice → oppression and violence against one another.

-God raised up Kings to establish righteousness and peace.
+God wanted to be their King, but raised up Kings to establish righteousness and peace.

-Israel was supposed to care for the orphan and widow, the weak of society.
+Israel was supposed to be merciful; care for the poor, orphan and widow.
+(Micah 6:8)

-But they would use their power or influence for personal gain and Injustice led to Oppression.
+But they would use their power for personal gain and greed led to Oppression.

-➡️ Israel was to be a nation of priests and kings—a light to the nations (Exodus 19:6).
+➡️ Israel was to be a nation of priests and kings—a light to teach the nations the way (Exodus 19:6).

-Jesus Christ comes and crushes the Rebellion through the Cross and Resurrection
+Jesus Christ in perfect time comes to crush the Rebellion through the Cross and His Resurrection.

 Against the Adversary, by His own death, He defeats death (Hebrews 2:14–15).